smislam/securely-share-secrets/README.md

 # Securely Transfer Secrets to your Clients
-In this example, we create workflows to securely transfer secrets between clients.
-The [AWS Secrets Manager cross-account access](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_examples_cross.html) to share secrets between clients is a better approach.
+In this example, we provide a solution to securely transfer secrets between clients.
+The [AWS Secrets Manager cross-account access](https://docs.aws.amazon.com/secretsmanager/latest/userguide/auth-and-access_examples_cross.html) to share secrets between clients is a great approch.
 However, in certain cases this may not possible when you have many clients that you will have to configure separately.

-This application securely shares secrets using elaborate workflows for both clients.
+This application securely shares secrets with clients using elaborate workflows.

 ## Sequence Diagrams
 **Sending Application Workflow**